Lukeyfish/ml_pipeline/README.md

 ## Usage

-Edit the `configs/main.yaml` with data load path, and desired hyperparameters

 To run the model:

 ```bash
 Make train
 ```

+## Configuration

+Edit the `configs/main.yaml` with data load path, and desired hyperparameters